AriFordsham/GHCWiki/status/oct09.md

   applications.

-- The I/O libraries are now Unicode-aware, so your Haskell programs should now handle text files containing weird characters.
+- The I/O libraries are now Unicode-aware, so your Haskell programs should now handle text files containing non-ascii characters, without special effort.

 - The package system has been made more robust, by associating each installed package with a unique identifier based on its exposed ABI.